pszemraj/utm-randomizer/CONTRIBUTING.md

 Test your changes by:
 1. Building the extension with `npm run build`
 2. Reloading the extension in Chrome
-3. Using the test URLs in `test-urls.md`
+3. Using the test URLs [on the repo wiki](https://github.com/pszemraj/utm-randomizer/wiki/Test-URLs)
 4. Copying URLs with UTM parameters and verifying they're randomized

 ## Code Style